Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-Feasible as LSA in theory, when coming to recommender systems where the number of users and items are usually hundreds of millions, LSA becomes unfeasible in decomposing such an extremely huge user-item interaction matrix $R$ as a result of the high complexity of SVD and the sparsity of $U, V$, which leads to an NP-hard problem \cite{davis1997adaptive}.
-To break the limitation, Simon Funk, on his blog, proposed FunkSVD inheriting LSA's idea and implementing based on optimization algorithms for large-scale matrix factorization for the recommendation (Tab.~\ref{SVD} gives details).
-From an inverse view, FunkSVD does not directly decompose $R$ by $R=U\Sigma V^T$, but rather hypothesizes that $R$ can be represented with two matrices $U,V$, the embeddings of users and items.
-After initializing $U,V$, FunkSVD continues to search their values by optimization algorithms for the optimal $U,V$ satisfying $\displaystyle UV^T=\hat{R} \approx R$ as approximately as possible.
+Feasible as LSA in theory, when coming to recommender systems where the number of users and items are generally hundreds of millions, LSA becomes unfeasible in decomposing such an extremely huge user-item interaction matrix $R$ as a result of the high complexity of SVD and the sparsity of $U$ and $V$ which brings the NP-hard problem \cite{davis1997adaptive}.
+To break those limitations, on his blog Simon Funk proposed FunkSVD inherited from LSA's idea, which resorts to optimization algorithms as a strategy for efficiently running on a large-scale matrix for recommendation (Tab.~\ref{SVD} gives details).
+Slightly different from LSA, FunkSVD does not directly decompose $R$ by $R=U\Sigma V^T$ but rather hypothesizes that $R$ can be represented by the dot product of two matrices $U$ and $V$, the embedding matrices of users and items.
+After initializing their element values, FunkSVD will search the optimal $U$ and $V$ by optimization algorithms, satisfying $\displaystyle UV^T=\hat{R} \approx R$ as approximately as possible.